philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 ## Get genotype likelihoods, site allele frequencies, and minor allele frequecies for each population.
 Site allele frequencies (.saf) files are needed to calculate the SFS and genetic diversity metrics.

+This script needs to be run for each population.
+A text file with a list of bam files for each population is needed in each script.
+We utilized the reference genome for both -ref and -anc because an ancestral genome was not available.

+sbatch saf_beagle_maf.sbatch <directory where your bam files are stored>

+Output files:
+Malampaya Historical: abol_sites_notrans.beagle.gz, abol_sites_notrans.saf.gz, abol_sites_notrans.mafs.gz
+Malampaya Contemporary: cbol_sites_notrans.beagle.gz, cbol_sites_notrans.saf.gz, cbol_sites_notrans.mafs.gz
+Mantatao Island Historical: amta_sites_notrans.beagle.gz, amta_sites_notrans.saf.gz, amta_sites_notrans.mafs.gz
+Mantatao Island Contemporary: cmta_sites_notrans.beagle.gz, cmta_sites_notrans.saf.gz, cmta_sites_notrans.mafs.gz

+The .saf.gz files are used in the next step to generate a folded SFS for each population.
+They are also used in pairwise Fst calculations.
+The .mafs.gz files are used in the selection.R script to run selection scans.

 ## Generate the site frequency spectrum (SFS) for each population.
 Generated a folded SFS because we did not have a known ancestral state genome.

+This script needs to be run for each population.
+It utilizes the .saf.gz files generated in the last step.

 ## Calculate per-site thetas using the saf2theta command.